danipro1993/DLB.AspNetCore.BackgroundTasks/README.md

         services.AddBackgroundQueue();
     }

 That is all!
-If we need generate a new task in background, only need inyect in constructor IBackgroundTaskQueue interface.
+If we need to generate a new task in the background, only need insect in the constructor IBackgroundTaskQueue interface.

-Next we bring two examples:
+Samples:

 1) Task with additional parameters
 2) Task without parameters